Computer Applications | High School | Lesson Plans

 High school computer teachers face a unique challenge.
 You have hundreds of students to teach, so planning lessons takes hours of personal time every week.

 Creating computer applications lessons that are current, engaging, and will prepare your students isn’t easy!
+Unfortunately, it can be overwhelming to find computer applications lesson plans that are engaging and relevant to high schoolers.

 So where do you start?